Shubhammid/Hostel-Management-System/README.md

 ### 🏠 Room Management
 - Add new rooms
-- Activate / Deactivate rooms
+- Activate / Deactivate room
 - Update room details
 - Delete rooms
 - View all rooms in a table